michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0012.md

 - n: a business established or operated under an authorization to sell or distribute a company's goods or services in a particular area
 - v: grant a franchise to
 ### Family
-franchise: disfranchise, enfranchise, franchised, franchises, franchising+;disenfranchise: disenfranchised, disenfranchisement, disenfranchises, disenfranchising;disfranchise: disfranchised, disfranchisement, disfranchises, disfranchising;disfranchisement: disfranchisements;enfranchise: disenfranchise, enfranchised, enfranchisement, enfranchises, enfranchising;enfranchisement: enfranchisements
+- franchise: disfranchise, enfranchise, franchised, franchises, franchising+
+- disenfranchise: disenfranchised, disenfranchisement, disenfranchises, disenfranchising
+- disfranchise: disfranchised, disfranchisement, disfranchises, disfranchising
+- disfranchisement: disfranchisements
+- enfranchise: disenfranchise, enfranchised, enfranchisement, enfranchises, enfranchising
+- enfranchisement: enfranchisements
 ### Examples
 - Should they use the franchise tag again, paying him $24 million for one year?
 - Not just to Cousins, but to the franchise?